KJY93/Project-4-Django-FullStack-Web-Development/README.md

 - Incorporate Goodreads API to the web application to retrieve and display ratings for all the books available in the web application
 - Used AJAX JQuery and Django Digg-style endless pagination to display the filtered books result
 - Added in Stripe to handle payment made by users
-- Mailgun was configured with a domain name from NameCheap to send out order confirmation email to users to notify them that their payment was successful.
+- Mailgun was configured with a domain name from NameCheap to send out order confirmation email to users to notify them that their payment was successful, to notify that they have successfully subscribed to the bookstore newsletter and also to notify that their enquiry form has been received.

 ## Project Strategy and Scope
 ### User Stories